 Ask your future self the questions you’re struggling with to take advantage of their additional wisdom, life experience, and perspective.

 For example, I will ask my future self:

 - Is Kim and my choice to live between Vancouver and Cape Town sustainable and healthy for us and any kids we have?

 - Should I keep plugging away at YouTube or reallocate that time to my blog?
 Or should I try something new like courses or a podcast?

 - What skills should I focus on developing to make the most of my potential?
 Should I hire someone to help me develop them?

 If you don’t trust yourself not to sneak a peek during the year, try using FutureMe.org.
 It’s free.
-Or you could email it to a friend, delete it from your Sent Emails folder, and set a reminder to ask them to send it back next year.
+Or you could email it to a friend, delete it from your Sent Emails folder, and set a reminder in your calendar to ask them to send it back.

 If you’re on the fence about writing a letter to your future self, ask yourself this: